Yi-Jiahe/advent-of-code-2023/notes/day_14.md

  - 999993 outer cache hits out of 1000000 attempts

 In other words the inner cache is practically useless and the outer cache doesn't reduce the runtime sufficiently.

+Implementing the cycle was pretty confusing, especially with the counting of which cycle the iteration is currently on.
+I got caught up on an off by one error for a bit.